tranlv/cloud-computing-specialization/README.md

 ---

 * 1.0.0
-    * The first proper release
+    * The first official release

 ---
 Contribution